Planning a Polyamorous Wedding?

 Hire a wedding planner

 Trust me on this.
 A wedding planner will really help with any tension or disagreements within your relationship.
 They can be an objective voice in your experience.
 Wedding planners are used to sifting through demands from moms and honoring a client’s vision.
 If they can handle pushy mothers, handling discord in a dynamic is an easy day!
 Of course, not every wedding planner is polyamory friendly or even just comfortable.
 I have a running list that is updated every year for LGBT-friendly wedding vendors, but the poly-friendly wedding vendors are also marked!
-My favorite (and an excellent friend) is my friend Cassie with Bride’s Best Friend who I interviewed on my blog not too long ago!.
+My favorite (and an excellent friend) is my friend Cassie with Bride’s Best Friend who I interviewed on my blog not too long ago!
+She’s also MY best friend, so I might be a teensy biased, but she’s also incredible at her job.

 Lesbihonest: polyamory doesn’t mean you’re automatically good at communication.
 “Do the work” is basically the community motto but of course, work is hard.
 Communication styles are ingrained at an early age and so hard to overcome.
 However, when it comes to a wedding with a polyamorous relationship, picture it like a group project in high school.
 Ugh.
 I know, I know.
 Less than ideal comparison, but it’s true.
 Some people are better at one thing, while others excel at another.
 Maybe Partner 1 is great at making task lists but Partner 2 is fabulous at sending emails.
 Maybe Partner 3 just doesn’t have time, while Partner 4 can dedicate hours upon hours researching vendors.
 Play to everyone’s strengths and that should make it easier!